aytuncilhan/NLP-Text-Classification/README.md

 # Venture Capital Investment Activity Classifier
 The aim for this project is to automate the process of classifying the purpose of Venture Capital investments under the 8 predefined categories (listed in the table below).

-[Scikit-learn](https://scikit-learn.org/stable/) library is used to implement a Natural Language Processing model to accurately classify investment purposes, utilizing the extracted data from [13D filings](https://en.wikipedia.org/wiki/Schedule_13D).
+The [Natural Language Toolkit (nltk)](https://www.nltk.org) and [Scikit-learn](https://scikit-learn.org/stable/) library is used to implement the Natural Language Processing model to accurately classify investment purposes, utilizing the extracted data from [13D filings](https://en.wikipedia.org/wiki/Schedule_13D).
 As classifier models, **Random Forest**, **K-nearest Neighbors**, and **Linear Support Vector Classifier (LinearSVC)** are used.
 Their performances are analysed depending on a variety of KPIs.

 ## About the Dataset

 Training dataset labels value count of investment purpose:

 | Purpose       | Occurence Frequency |